Threadnaught/z1-ros-basic/README.txt

 3. Run container using
 	docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -it z1_ros

-4. Begin sim environment running roslaunch unitree_gazebo z1.launch &
+4. In the container's terminal, begin sim environment by running roslaunch unitree_gazebo z1.launch &

 5. Wait for GUI to load and show robot.